thales-freitas/thales-freitas/README.md

 - 👱🏻 I'm 25 years old, brazilian and living in Campina Grande - PB.
 - 🌱 I’m a freelancer web developer.
-- ⚡ I'm Full-Stack Developer.
+- ⚡ I'm a Full-Stack Developer.

 ## 💻 Technologies and Tools